ran-research-lab/vector-c02/README.md

-# catch example
+# A function to practice with vectors

-An example catch2 file is given.
-Your task is to create a new function and its corresponding tests.
-See the instructions provided by the instructor.
+Implement the two functions as explained in the instructions